 Simply put in terms of looking at from a truly machine viewpoint, they don't even come close and it's not very unlikely they ever will unless they understand more in-depth complicated Physics which is related.

 And we would believe based on our Physics education and computer programming and other knowledge; a "smart" person could get access to the threads.
-Norton or others portray advanced security; or even companies like Dropbox being the thing for cloud storage; may deny this of course.
-And for the most part it works for most people. however, as I like to note to their potential denials "Who destroys fantasies of little ones to say that Santa Claus does not exist; is but a Sociopath?"
+Norton or others portray advanced security; or even companies like Dropbox being the thing for cloud storage; may deny access of course.
+And for the most part, it works for most people.

 Keep in mind that when you email us back, emailing us is not encrypted unless you are also using Proton Mail as well.
 In such case we suggest you delete or not include attachments or other sensitive information that may be compromised by a third-party.
 Sending messages over our website of course is not the same as it is secure.

 We will in some cases, set up a pass-word for you to bypass this issue when sending emails or even give you access to secure cloud servers which are also based in Switzerland.
 This way when you email back it will be on those Servers and not on G-mail or others who can be compromised in sending the responses.
 Of course most people do not need such high-security but again, we depend on it.
 And with that said, our business saying holds true; coined much time ago: